Kadoba/gamework/README.md

 Subtasks with lower orders have their callbacks triggered first.
 The default order is zero and can be set with gamework.setOrder().
 This is useful if you want certain tasks to be updated or drawn before others.

 **Queued Task**
-A subtask that is queued in a sequence
+An inactive subtask that is queued in a sequence

 **Root**
 The entry point task for gamework.
 The root task will be called first.
 Other tasks must be added as subtasks to the root or subtasks of those subtasks, etc.